kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 <img src=pmtl-lsp-75-85.png width=600>

-The QC plot gives the azimuth windows - and help on setting the required amplitude and peak to noise ratio:
+The QC plot gives the azimuth windows - and help on setting the required amplitude and peak to noise ratio.
+Retrievals are not returned near 90 degrees because of the satellite inclination and the way the azimuth regions are defined in <code>quickLook</code>.
+It does not mean there are obstructions in that direction.

 <img src=pmtl-qc-75-85.png width=600>